-During the first quarter of 2022, Acadian implemented a dividend reinvestment plan ("DRIP") effective with eligible shareholders of record March 31, 2022, whereby Canadian resident shareholders may elect to automatically have their dividends reinvested in additional shares.
-Shares issued under the DRIP are issued directly from the treasury of the Company at a price equal to the volume-weighted average trading price of the Company's shares on the Toronto Stock Exchange ("TSX") for the five trading days immediately preceding the relevant dividend payment date, which is typically on or about the 15th of April, July, October and January.
-Macer, which owns approximately 46% of the outstanding common shares of Acadian, participates in the DRIP for 50% of dividends payable to it.
+Acadian has in place a dividend reinvestment plan ("DRIP") whereby Canadian resident shareholders may elect to automatically have their dividends reinvested in additional shares.
+Shares issued under the DRIP are issued directly from the treasury of the Corporation at a price equal to the volume-weighted average trading price of the Corporation's shares on the Toronto Stock Exchange ("TSX") for the five trading days immediately preceding the relevant dividend payment date, which is typically on or about the 15th of April, July, October, and January.